HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 Similar to popular elements, we were curious about the most popular attributes.
 Given how important the `href` attribute is for the Web itself, or the `alt` attribute in order to make information [accessible](./accessibility), would these be most popular?

-Yet the most popular attribute is `class`—with almost 3 billion occurrences in our sample and constituting 34% of attributes in use, it’s by far the prevalent attribute:
+Yet the most popular attribute is `class`—with almost 3 billion occurrences in our sample and constituting 34% of attributes in use, it's by far the prevalent attribute:

 <figure markdown>
 | Attribute | Occurrences | Percentage |